 Other Species for Bird Hunting in Arizona

 A select number of other species are available for bird hunting in Arizona.
-Pheasant can be hunted in the state, but it’s limited to Area 40B in the Yuma Valley region.
+Ring-necked pheasant can be hunted in the state, but it’s limited to Area 40B in the Yuma Valley region.
 There is a further application and draw process as well as separate tags for anyone wanting to hunt pheasant.
 One can also pursue the overlooked common snipe (Wilson’s snipe) with generous seasons running October through January.